Training Reasoning Models on Saturated Problems via Failure-Prefix Conditioning: Iterative Failure-Prefix Conditioning

 \section{Iterative Failure-Prefix Conditioning}

-We observe that as training with failure-prefix conditioning progresses, performance eventually plateaus, with the mean reward flattening (Figure~\ref{fig:round2}, left).
+We observe that performance eventually plateaus as training with failure-prefix conditioning ($\tau=0.5$) progresses, with the mean reward flattening (Figure~\ref{fig:round2}, left).
 This behavior may arise from diminishing learning signal in the conditioned dataset, or from fixed failure prefixes becoming increasingly off-policy as the model improves.

-To assess whether additional gains can be obtained from saturated data, we conduct a second iteration of failure-prefix conditioning.
-Starting from the checkpoint at step 400, which achieves the best performance, we resample responses for each of the 1,000 saturated questions identified in Section~\ref{subsec:experiment_setting} until an incorrect response is observed, with a maximum of 128 attempts per question.
-We exclude 440 questions for which the model attains perfect rollout accuracy (128/128).
-For the remaining questions, we reapply Algorithm~\ref{alg:failure-prefix-conditioning} to construct an updated prefix-conditioned dataset using the newly observed failures.
-During prefix selection, we extend the sweep to include the 0\% prefix (i.e., the original question), as a small subset of questions exhibits a considerable drop in rollout accuracy.
-The detailed implementation for the new dataset is provided in Appendix~\ref{appendix:failure-prefix-conditioning}.
-We then continue GRPO training for an additional 400 gradient steps on this refreshed dataset.
+To test whether additional gains can be obtained, we perform a second iteration of failure-prefix conditioning.
+Starting from the best checkpoint at step 600, we resample 128 responses for each of the MATH training questions.
+From these, we identify 2,124 questions with rollout accuracy 121--127/128.
+For each, we construct two failure-prefix-conditioned datasets: \emph{FP-target}, which selects prefixes to match a target accuracy $\tau=0.5$, and \emph{FP-fixed}, which uses a fixed truncation ratio $\gamma=0.5$.
+We then continue training from the checkpoint for an additional 600 gradient steps on each dataset.

-We find that this second iteration yields additional performance gains.
-As shown in Figure~\ref{fig:round2} (right), prolonged training in iteration 1 fails to surpass the peak accuracy of 43.4 achieved at step 400, whereas iteration 2 improves performance to a maximum of 44.0, corresponding to a gain of 0.6 points over the original checkpoint.
+We find that this second iteration yields further improvements.
+As shown in Figure~\ref{fig:round2} (right), extending training in the first iteration does not surpass the peak accuracy of 44.5 achieved at step 600.
+In contrast, the second iteration improves performance to 45.0 (+0.5) for FP-target and 44.8 (+0.3) for FP-fixed over the original checkpoint.
 These results point to the possibility that iteratively refreshing failure prefixes may help recover additional learning signal and enable continued improvement.